thisisobate/kyverno-website/src/content/docs/policies/other-cel/disallow-all-secrets/disallow-all-secrets.md

 ---
-title: "Disallow all Secrets in CEL expressions"
+title: 'Disallow all Secrets in CEL expressions'
 category: Other in CEL
 version: 1.11.0
 subject: Pod, Secret
-policyType: "validate"
+policyType: 'validate'
 description: >
   Secrets often contain sensitive information which not all Pods need consume.
 This policy disables the use of all Secrets in a Pod definition.
 In order to work effectively, this Policy needs a separate Policy or rule to require `automountServiceAccountToken=false` at the Pod level or ServiceAccount level since this would otherwise result in a Secret being mounted.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other-cel/disallow-all-secrets/disallow-all-secrets.yaml" target="-blank">/other-cel/disallow-all-secrets/disallow-all-secrets.yaml</a>

 ```yaml